 Research Your Topic

-Now that you have a general idea of what you want to talk about, you’ll need to do some research.
+Now that you have a general idea of what you want to discuss, you’ll need to research.
 Again, there are many resources available to get started.

 Google Trends: Use this tool to see if keywords related to your subject matter are trending up or down over time.